yycunc/FIREcaller/README.md

 #### Hi-C input file

 The Hi-C input file *prefix.list* is defined according to the naming convention of the NxN matrices.
-The HiC Input files need to be sample and chromosome-specific NxN contact frequency matrix with no row name and no column name.The files for the contact matrices must have the naming convention "\${prefix}_chr\${number}.gz"
+The HiC Input files need to be sample and chromosome-specific NxN contact frequency matrix with no row name and no column name.The files for the contact matrices must have the naming convention "\${prefix}_chr\${number}.gz".

 ```{r define the prefix.list according to the naming convention of the NxN matrices, warning=FALSE}
 prefix.list <- c('Hippo')